dell-examples/ansible_ppdm/Readme.md

 the Roles utilize the rest API by using the URI Method

-you can find the Roles in the Roles Directory in the main directory, you can find several Playbooks for example workflows the vars/main.yaml essentially represents an interpolation from environment variables to ansible vars
+You can find the Roles in the Roles Directory.
+In the main directory, you can find several Playbooks for example workflows.
+The vars/main.yaml essentially represents an interpolation from environment variables to ansible vars